hobbeskocha/analytics-portfolio/README.md

 Outside of my professional interests, I am a dedicated weightlifter with over a decade of experience, video game enthusiast for 15 years, and proud cat dad to my two boys, Pooky and Hobbes.

+If you like what you see, feel free to reach out over [LinkedIn](https://www.linkedin.com/in/ayush-yoshi-shrestha/)!

 ## Projects

 ### Optimizing a Winery’s Marketing Communications Strategy